androiddevnotes/awesome-android-learning-resources/README.md

 #### EN

+- [Kotlin Quick Reference](http://kotlin-quick-reference.com/) - Kotlin Quick Reference is intended to provide a quick reference to the Kotlin programming language.
+Each chapter in the book demonstrates Kotlin syntax and provides examples to explain the chapter’s topic.

 - [Todd Ginsberg](https://todd.ginsberg.com/) -  I work mostly in Kotlin and Java, and use Spring Boot extensively.

 - [Hadi Hariri](https://hadihariri.com/posts/) - Developer Advocacy at [**JetBrains**](https://twitter.com/JetBrains).
 Host of [**TalkingKotlin**](https://twitter.com/TalkingKotlin), and an always-newbie guitar player.
 I do Kotlin.
 I don't do Android.